tchen-research/RandNLA/intro.md

 This allows the content to be more easily rendered in a flexible manner (e.g. for different formats, devices, etc.)
 Everyone knows how annoying it is trying to read a PDF meant for letter paper on a phone.
 Separating content and rendering also helps with accessibility (PDFs are pretty bad for this).
-- Content does not need to be designed for print.
+- Content shouldn't be designed for print first.
 Even with a requirement that the content be printable, we can still prioritize the much more common use-cases of reading on a computer or mobile device.
 Stuff like collapsible sections, hover-references, etc. can greatly improve the reading experience.
 Without a requirement for an "offline" version, we can also use interactive content (e.g. code snippets, interactive figures, etc.).
-- With modern version control, we do not need to emphasize static content as much.
+- With modern version control, we don't need to emphasize static content as much.
 By hosing documents online, we allow bugs/typos to be fixed more easily, while maintaining a history of changes.

 Over the past few years, flexible technical document preparation formats (e.g. [MyST Markdown](https://mystmd.org) used in this document) are becoming more powerful, making a project like this viable.
 This is partly my attempt to experiment with these new formats.